 Create a fun paper project every month!

 Registration for The Paper Year is currently closed.
-It will open again October 1-10, 2021.
+It will be open again from April 1-10, 2022.
 Please click on the Hold My Spot button below the chart to let me know which program you’re interested in (don’t worry, you can change your mind before you sign up).
 I will send you a reminder when registration opens.
-Mid-year sign ups will only be able to join at the monthly level, and you can change that to annual at the beginning of 2022.
-Mid-year sign ups gain access to the library of all past projects!

 Each month, you will receive project instructions designed to spark ideas that keep you creating for the rest of the month